digital-asset/daml-finance/docs/source/overview/architecture.rst

 Implementation Layer
 ********************

-The implementation layer defines concrete template definitions implementing the interfaces defined in the interface layer.
+The implementation layer contains concrete template definitions implementing the interfaces defined in the interface layer.
 These represent the contracts that are ultimately stored on the ledger.

 For instance, ``Daml.Finance.Holding`` contains a concrete implementation of a